yomna1267/Plant-disease_Final-project/README.md

     ```

 3. Add JDBC driver .jar file to your project.
-4. Run MySQL on your machine and create the data you want as the above pictures.
+4. Run MySQL on your machine and create the data you want as the given SQL file.
 5. 3.
 Run the main Java application:

     ```bash